July, like

 February through

-September, with an average maximum UV index of 12, are months with the highest UV index.
-A UV Index of 11, and more, symbolizes an ultimate health vulnerability from unprotected exposure to the Sun's UV rays for the average person.
+September, with an average maximum UV index of 12.
+A UV Index value of 11, and more, symbolizes an ultimate health vulnerability from exposure to the Sun's UV radiation for the ordinary person.

-Note: The average daily UV index of 12 transform into the following instructions:
+Note: The maximum UV index of 12 during July translates into these guidelines: